Feyerabend/cc/ch04/sec4.7/display/drivers/vga/demo/README.md

 developed in Java--likely by Macromedia in the late 1990s.
-Core concepts such as gradient rendering and similar techniques are already well established, but the relatively small codebase (designed for applets) includes a number of clever optimisations and trade-offs, used here.
+Core concepts such as gradient rendering and similar techniques are already well established, but the relatively small codebase (designed for applets) includes a number of clever optimisations and trade-offs, reused here.

 #### Coordinate system and matrix (`gfx.h`, `gfx.c`)